 Lawachara is a reserved forest in Moulvi Bazar district in Bangladesh.
 It was established as Lawachara National Park on July 7 in 1996 under the wildlife act 1974.
 Lawachara National Park covers 1250 hectors in core zone (27.4 squire kilometers) in west Vanugach reserved forest.
 There is 1450 hectors more in buffer zone.
-Subsequently this park is acquaintance as a part of Sreemangal.
-Lawachara National Park is familiar as Tropical Rain Forest too.
+This park is very close and easy access to Sreemangal.
+The National Park is familiar as Tropical Rain Forest too.
 Because it has the tropical, subtropical coniferous trees and various deciduous trees.
 It is a mixed evergreen forest with medicine plants.

 Lawachara National Park: You can see several kinds of monkey, rare species gibbon (Ulluk), nature, film spot of world famous American movie named around the world in 80 days, rare tree African Teak Oak, Khasia tribe living in deep forest, bird watching, trekking tour and hiking in the streams.
 Therefore you can go from Sreemangal and Kamalgonj to Lawachara tropical forest to enjoy the forest.

 There are tall trees in upper level as Podocarpus, Swetenia, Africal teak, Ficus, Artocarpus, Chaplasha, Tectona grandis, Hopea Odorata, Tetrameles, Toona ciliata, Pygenum etc in Lawachara National Park.